Others on Conditional Forgiveness

 What shall we say then?
 It is clear that forgiveness-promising another never to bring up his offense again to use it against him – - is conditioned on the offenders willingness to confess it as sin and to seek forgiveness.
 You are not obligated to forgive an unrepentant sinner, but you are obligated to try to bring him to repentance.
 All the while you must entertain a genuine hope and willingness to forgive the other and a desire to be reconciled to him or her.
 Because this biblical teaching runs counter to much teaching in the modern church, it is important to understand it.
 Such forgiveness is modeled after God’s forgiveness which is unmistakably conditioned on repentance and faith.[1]

 John MacArthur argues that for small matters there are times when forgiveness is unilaterally and unconditionally granted.[3]
-But, MacArthur also clearly states:
+But, MacArthur also clearly argues that conditional forgiveness is at times appropriate:

 Ken Sande agrees that there are times when a matter should be overlooked.[5]
 And, he also agrees that in most ideally forgiveness should follow repentance.
 Sande pictures forgiveness as a two stage process.
 In his words: